haidersyedh/changepassword/README.md

 Method Signature:

-The method returns true if all the conditions are satisfied.
+The method in class ResetPassword returns true if all the conditions are satisfied.
 Returns false if any of the condition fails.

      * @param oldPassword This is the old password
      * @param newPassword This is the new password